Pioreactor/docs.pioreactor/developer_guide/02-Background Jobs/02-Writing a custom background job.md

 ```

 We see that the `__init__` requires the two parameters for PWM: `hz` and an `inital_duty_cycle`.
 One rarely changes the hertz of PWM, so its fixed - but we do often change the duty cycle, so we create a variable `self.duty_cycle` and assign it the `initial_duty_cycle`.
 We also need to supply the unit name (the hostname), and the experiment name.
 We'll populate these at run time later.
 Finally, we need a `job_name` to pass to the super class, `BackgroundJob`.
 This should be unique from other jobs that may run.
 Often we use the "snake_case" of the class name as the job name.
-We give it the jon name `motor_driver`.
+We give it the job name `motor_driver`.

 We next initialize the PWM code (this is still in the `__init__`) that controls the PWM outputs on the HAT, and add more imports: